 Checklists provide information about the species found in a defined region and serve as baselines for detecting species range expansions, contractions, or introductions.
 We are developing an updated checklist of the bees of Pennsylvania, USA, using the first checklist (Donovall & vanEngelsdorp 2010; 371 species) as baseline data.
 Since 2010, thousands of additional bee specimens have been collected and databased in the state, new species have been described in the region, new introduced and invasive species have arrived, and the taxonomic status of some bee species has changed.
 Therefore, frequent revisions are imperative to detect changes in pollinator communities.

-Our approach has been to review (1) new specimen data from insect collections, (2) published scientific literature, (3) specimen databases from monitoring studies, and (4) public records such as those available at the Discover Life website.
+Our approach has been to review (1) new specimen data from insect collections, (2) published scientific literature, (3) specimen databases from monitoring and other studies, and (4) public records such as those available at the Discover Life website.
 We are also collecting information about the social behavior, nesting habitat, body size, phenology, and diet breadth of each bee species.

 Number of bee species by family, and numbers of species recorded per study, in Pennsylvania.
 Compared to the previous checklist (Donovall & vanEngelsdorp 2010),